Mobile phone recycling: Value of recycling

 Therefore, the economic incentive for recycling the precious metals in cell phones is decreasing in the United States as manufacturers look for more cost effective ways to produce cell phones.
 Refurbishing and reselling cell phones continues to be the most economically viable option for recycling this form of e-waste.
+Furthermore, among consumers, refurbished cell phones are becoming more popular as a cheaper alternative to new smartphones.
+Environmentally, a refurbished smartphone has a significantly smaller carbon footprint while also eliminating the need for extracting raw materials, saving 261.3 kg of raw materials per mobile phone.